pranit-ai/AI_Projects/Fine Tune DeepSeek R1/Readme.md

 ## 📂 Dataset Acknowledgment
 This model was fine-tuned on a **Medical QA dataset**, curated from Open Life Science AI.
-We acknowledge the efforts of the dataset creators in making high-quality medical question-answering data available for research and development.
+I acknowledge the efforts of the dataset creators in making high-quality medical question-answering data available for research and development.

 ---

 ## 📚 Model Acknowledgment
 This project is built upon the **DeepSeek-R1-Distill-Llama-8B** model from **[unsloth](https://huggingface.co/unsloth/DeepSeek-R1-Distill-Llama-8B)**.
-We acknowledge their contributions to open-source LLM development.
+I acknowledge their contributions to open-source LLM development.

 ---